-Social networking and how to develop a policy
+Social media and how to develop a policy

 A recent research paper from the Institute of Employment Studies, commissioned by Acas, highlights the difficulties some employers are having in setting standards of behaviour for the use of social networking tools.
 The report advises employers to take a "common sense stance" to regulating behaviour and to draw on "norms that might apply in non-virtual settings".
 In other words, treat 'electronic behaviour' as you would treat 'non-electronic behaviour'.